owensd/vscode-swift/README.md

 > unsupported.
 The problem is that the SourceKit binary may simply not load for mis-matched versions
 > of Swift.
 >
->   `kiad.swift.toolchainPath` - the path to the root of the Swift toolchain, for example:
+>   `swift.toolchainPath` - the path to the root of the Swift toolchain, for example:
 >                           `/Library/Developer/Toolchains/swift-3.1.1-RELEASE.xctoolchain`

 ### macOS

 If you have the correct version of Swift installed, there is no other action necessary as all of the dependencies are installed for you.

 ### Linux (in progress)